 Can a Catholic Engage in Dating?
 It is a rather thorny subject to be sure, but the Church certainly has some very clear teaching on the matter and in particular the moral issues associated with certain common practices of young people today.
-The resources contained on this page include links to three talks on this subject as well as a number of quotes from authoritative sources on the subject.
+What follows are a number of quotations from authoritative sources on the subject.

 Proposition condemned by decree of Pope Alexander VII (1655-1667) on 18 March 1666: “It is a probable opinion which states that a kiss is only venial when performed for the sake of the carnal and sensual delight which arises from the kiss, [even] if danger of further consent and pollution is excluded.”
 [Denzinger #1140]